 If the keto diet unlocks these benefits and burning ketones is the key, then shouldn’t we get similar results from ingesting ketone supplements and going directly to ketosis?

-To answer this question, we have to look at keto, ketosis, and exogenous ketone supplementation from multiple perspectives:
+To answer this question, we have to look at keto, ketosis, and the best exogenous ketone supplementation from multiple perspectives:

 - An Overview of Nutritional Ketosis

 - What Are Exogenous Ketone Supplements?
 Ketone Salts vs. Ketone Esters

 - Exogenous Ketone Supplements Vs. Keto Diet Ketosis: A Physiological Perspective

 - Keto Myth Busting: Exogenous Ketone Marketing Claims